presstofan/academic-kickstart/content/post/secure-shinyproxy/index.md

 Later in this tutorial, I will refer to the two AWS instances as `ShinyProxy Instance` and `Usage Monitor Instance`.
 Theoretically, we can use one instance to host both of the ShinyProxy and the usage monitor tools but we won't get much flexibility if we decide to launch another ShinyProxy in future.

-The installation of Docker Engine and Docker Compose on Ubuntu won't be covered here.
-You can check out the official guides: [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/) and [Install Docker Compose](https://docs.docker.com/compose/install/).
+The installation of Docker Engine and docker-compose on Ubuntu won't be covered here.
+You can check out the official guides: [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/) and [Install docker-compose](https://docs.docker.com/compose/install/).

 According to my experience, containerised ShinyProxy tend to be memory-hungry.
 It uses about 300 MiB even when idle.
 The total memory usage depends on your Shiny app but I think we should aim to get at least 1 GiB Memory for it to run smoothly.
 In production, making sure you have enough memory and adding sway memory are always good ideas.
 Fortunately, an AWS `t2.micro` instance is enough for the demo, and it is on the free tier!